-Compared to the rest of the Oklahoma City market, the Central Oklahoma City region has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Oklahoma City market, the Central Oklahoma City region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 231 listings have been posted online, so you'll want to check back regularly for new listings.
-About 2% of the available leases in the Central Oklahoma City are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 287 listings have been made available, so you'll want to check back regularly for new listings.
+About 0% of the available leases in the Central Oklahoma City are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,240 sqft.
-Most buildings in this area are approximately 2 stories.
-Most buildings in this market were built in 1973 and are Class B.
+The standard measurement for office space in this area is around 2,260 sqft.
+Most properties in this region are around 2 stories.
+Most buildings in this region were built in 1973 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Education is the dominant industry in this market.
-Commute by bike is the most popular way to get to work amongst Central Oklahoma City occupants.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Education is the dominant industry in this area.
+Commute by bike is the most popular way to get to work amongst Central Oklahoma City residents.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.